thehxdev/bfi/README.md

 ## Usage

+You can use `bfi` as an interpreter or a compiler.

+- If you provide the source code, bfi executes it and acts like an interpreter.
+- If you provide the second command-line argument, bfi compiles source code and writes generated assembly code to the output path.

+### Interpreter
 After you built `bfi`, You can run examples provided in `examples` directory. if you are in the project root directory:
 ```bash